 Keen shoppers will not be short of options in Glasgow, with Buchanan Street (major high street brands), Princes Square (shopping complex with bars, restaurants and a cinema), and Merchant City (minutes from the city centre with quirky shops) all worth a look.

 If you’re taking a ride on the subway jump off at Byres Road to find the centre of West End, a leafy and trendy part of the city with independent shops and lovely cafés, while nearby Ashton Lane has numerous hidden gems to explore.

 What are you waiting for?
-Book your stay in Virgin Hotels Glasgow today to experience one of the best cities in Europe and earn seven points for every £1 spent*.
-And if you’re travelling by train you can book with Virgin Trains Ticketing to earn Virgin Points on your journey!
+Book your trip to Glasgow with Virgin Trains Ticketing to earn Virgin Points on your journey!